Juvenile xanthogranuloma

 ---|---|---|

-NRAS, KRAS, ARAF, MAP2K1, and CSF1R, NTRK1 and BRAF gene fusions | MAPK/ERK pathway alterations | EXAMPLE: Increased cell growth and proliferation |
+NRAS, KRAS, ARAF, MAP2K1, and CSF1R, NTRK1 and BRAF gene fusions | MAPK/ERK pathway alterations | Increased cell growth, proliferation, differentiation, apoptosis and stress responses |

-PIK3CD mutations | PI3K pathway | EXAMPLE: Unregulated cell division |
+PIK3CD mutations | PI3K pathway | Unregulated cell survival, growth, and proliferation |

 Genetic Diagnostic Testing Methods